kradnangel/kradnangel.github.io/_posts/2016-01-02-Dynamic Programming Summary.md

 ### Formula

+	# 4 direction, up, down, left, right
 	a[i][j] = optimal{a[i-1][j], a[i+1][j], a[i][j-1], a[i][j+1]}

 or

+	# usually, compare 2 strings or 2 lists
 	a[i][j] = optimal{a[i-1][j], a[i][j-1]}

 or

+	# need to enumerate the divide-point k
+	# so, the time complexity generally is O(n^3)
 	a[i][j] = optimal{a[i][k] + a[k][j]}

 ### Question and Answer

 #### [312.
 Burst Balloons](https://leetcode.com/problems/burst-balloons/)